PhilipKone/cybersecurityWork/researchPP.md

 #### 2.1 Overview

-Phishing detection research has rapidly evolved, with a diverse array of machine learning and deep learning approaches proposed in recent years.
-This review synthesizes findings from a broad set of studies, with a focus on the base paper by Aljofey et al. (2022) and how this research aims to extend the state of the art.
+Phishing detection research has rapidly evolved, with a diverse array of traditional machine learning and deep learning approaches proposed in recent years.
+This review synthesizes findings from a broad set of studies and how this research aims to extend the state of the art.

-**1. Model Development and Validation**

-Numerous studies demonstrate the effectiveness of machine learning and deep learning models for phishing detection.
-Aljofey et al. (2022) achieved 96.76% accuracy and a 1.39% false positive rate using XGBoost on a large dataset with URL and HTML features.
-Other works, such as Mosa et al. (2023), explored neural networks and ensemble methods, reporting similar or higher performance.
-Deep learning models (CNN, LSTM, BERT) are increasingly used for both website and email phishing detection (Atawneh & Aljehani, 2023; Hassan, 2024), often exceeding 97% accuracy.
-However, several authors (Misra & Rayz, 2022; Gholampour & Verma, 2023) stress the importance of model robustness and generalizability, as overfitting to specific datasets can lead to poor real-world performance.

-Data diversity and validation strategies are critical.
-While many studies use public datasets (PhishTank, Kaggle, Enron, etc.), Aljofey et al. (2022) combined benign and phishing samples from multiple sources for a more representative dataset.
-Recent literature also emphasizes the use of adversarial and out-of-domain samples to test model resilience (Gholampour & Verma, 2023; Opara et al., 2024).

-**2. Advanced Feature Engineering**

-Feature engineering is central to high-performing phishing detection.
-Aljofey et al. (2022) found that TF-IDF character-level features from URLs and HTML content were most effective.
-Other studies incorporate behavioral features, third-party reputation, and email header analysis (Goud & Mathur, 2021; Opara et al., 2024).
-Feature selection and dimensionality reduction techniques (recursive feature elimination, genetic algorithms, PCA) are used to optimize performance (Kocyigit et al., 2024; Tanimu et al., 2024).

-Despite advances, limitations remain: many systems are language-dependent, struggle with obfuscated or novel content, and require frequent updates to remain effective.
-This research aims to address these gaps by integrating behavioral and language-independent features.

-**3. Deployment and Real-Time Evaluation**

-Real-world deployment is a growing focus.
-Linh et al. (2024) built a browser extension for real-time phishing detection, while Doshi et al. (2023) and Al-Subaiey et al. (2024) evaluated web-based and dual-layer systems for scalability and adaptability.
-Aljofey et al. (2022) highlighted the need for client-side, real-time detection.
-Robustness to adversarial attacks and adaptability to new phishing tactics are ongoing challenges (Gholampour & Verma, 2023).

-**Summary and Gaps**

-The literature shows strong progress in phishing detection, but persistent challenges include dataset diversity, feature robustness, adaptability, and real-world deployment.
-Building on Aljofey et al. (2022), this research will replicate and extend their approach by incorporating advanced, language-independent, and behavioral features, and by evaluating the system in a simulated real-time environment.

 #### 2.2 Phishing Detection Techniques

-Phishing detection techniques have evolved, incorporating various machine learning algorithms and feature engineering methods.
-This section reviews key approaches, with a focus on the base paper by Aljofey et al. (2022) and how this research aims to extend these methods.
-The discussion is organized into three main areas: preprocessing techniques, feature engineering, and machine learning algorithms.

 ##### 2.2.1 Preprocessing Techniques

-Effective preprocessing is crucial for accurate phishing detection.
-Common techniques include data cleaning, normalization, and transformation to prepare raw data for analysis.
-Aljofey et al. (2022) employed standard preprocessing steps such as deduplication, normalization, and tokenization.
-Other studies have used similar or expanded methods, including HTML and URL decoding, JavaScript de-obfuscation, and image processing (Mosa et al., 2023; Opara et al., 2024).
-These techniques aim to enhance feature extraction and improve model performance.

-Despite the importance of preprocessing, it is often overlooked in phishing detection research.
-Many studies do not provide detailed descriptions of their preprocessing steps, making it difficult to replicate or compare results.
-This research emphasizes the significance of comprehensive preprocessing by documenting all steps taken to prepare the data, including any challenges encountered and how they were addressed.
+Phishing detection systems rely on effective preprocessing techniques to transform raw data into a suitable format for analysis.
+Common preprocessing steps include data cleaning, normalization, and transformation.
+Data cleaning involves removing duplicates, correcting errors, and handling missing values to ensure a high-quality dataset (Mosa et al., 2023).
+Normalization techniques, such as min-max scaling and z-score normalization, are used to standardize feature values, improving the performance of machine learning algorithms (Aljofey et al., 2022).

+Feature extraction methods, including TF-IDF and word embeddings, convert textual data into numerical vectors that capture semantic information (Karim et al., 2023).
+URL and HTML content are common data sources, with features like URL length, the presence of special characters, and HTML tag counts being indicative of phishing attempts (Goud & Mathur, 2021).

+Recent studies have also explored the use of behavioral features, such as mouse movements and click patterns, as additional inputs for phishing detection models (Opara et al., 2024).
+These features provide insights into user interactions and can help identify suspicious activities that deviate from normal behavior.

+Despite the progress, challenges remain in feature generalization and the ability to detect novel phishing tactics.
+Many existing systems struggle with obfuscated or dynamically generated content, highlighting the need for continuous adaptation and learning in phishing detection models (Gholampour & Verma, 2023).

 ##### 2.2.2 Feature Engineering

-Feature engineering is a critical component of phishing detection, directly impacting model performance.
-Aljofey et al. (2022) used TF-IDF character n-grams from URLs and HTML content as primary features, achieving high accuracy in detection.
-However, reliance on static features like URLs and HTML may not be sufficient to combat sophisticated phishing attacks that use obfuscation or mimicry (Gholampour & Verma, 2023).

-Recent studies have explored additional feature sets, such as behavioral features (user interaction patterns), network-based features (IP reputation, domain age), and content-based features (keyword frequency, HTML tag ratios) (Goud & Mathur, 2021; Opara et al., 2024).
-These features provide complementary information that can enhance detection robustness and reduce false positives.

-This research builds on these foundations by integrating advanced feature engineering methods, including the development of new behavioral and dynamic features that capture user interaction patterns and real-time content characteristics.
-By expanding the feature set beyond traditional static attributes, the research aims to improve the adaptability and accuracy of phishing detection models.
+Feature engineering is critical in developing effective phishing detection systems, as it directly impacts model performance and generalization.
+Traditional feature engineering approaches have focused on static attributes, such as URL characteristics and HTML content.
+However, these features can be easily mimicked or obfuscated by attackers, limiting their effectiveness in detecting sophisticated phishing attempts (Aljofey et al., 2022).

+Recent research has started to address these limitations by incorporating behavioral and dynamic features into phishing detection models.
+Behavioral features, such as mouse movements, click patterns, and typing dynamics, capture user interaction patterns that are difficult for attackers to replicate (Goud & Mathur, 2021).
+Dynamic features, including real-time content changes and script execution patterns, provide additional context that can help identify suspicious activities (Opara et al., 2024).

+The integration of behavioral and dynamic features is still in its early stages, with few studies exploring their full potential.
+Initial findings are promising, showing that these features can improve detection accuracy and reduce false positive rates (Mosa et al., 2023).
+However, challenges remain in effectively capturing, modeling, and validating these features in real-world scenarios.

 ###### 2.2.2.1 Justification for Behavioral and Dynamic Features